SEO is key in any Digital Marketing strategy.

 To achieve the organic traffic you’re looking for, the content published on your blog must be relevant to someone.
-You already know that, but how do people find your content?

-Like any marketing strategy, it all starts with planning: what are the results you hope to achieve through SEO, who are you trying to reach, how do you intend to get there?
+Like any marketing strategy, it all starts with planning: what are the results you hope to achieve through SEO, who are you trying to reach, and how do you intend to get there?

-Also, you should also know that an SEO strategy generally delivers results in the medium to long term.
+Also, you should know that an SEO strategy generally delivers results in the medium to long term.

 Don’t expect the kind of immediate return which can come from ads and sponsored links.
 However, SEO usually achieves a more sustainable return in the long term.